1956 Mahbubnagar train accident: Aftermath

 Shortly after the crash, a local resident cycled to Mahbubnagar, a route of 5 miles over muddy roads.
 The rescue operation was very difficult during the whole day due to the torrential rain.
 The Chief Minister of Hyderabad State Burgula Ramakrishna Rao went immediately to the scene of the accident.
 Officials of the Central Railways came to the disaster site by plane from Bombay.
 Relatives of the victims came en masse to the Hyderabad station and Secunderabad station to gain information about their relatives.

-Indian railway minister Lal Bahadur Shastri wanted to take political responsibility for the accident and offered his resignation to prime minister Jawaharlal Nehru, but he refused.
+Indian railway minister Lal Bahadur Shastri took political responsibility for the accident and offered his resignation to Prime Minister Jawaharlal Nehru, who refused.
 After the 1956 Ariyalur train accident a similar accident about three months later, Shastri again offered his resignation and was accepted.

 Investigation

 The conclusion of the investigation report was that the railway was to blame for the accident.
 It was inappropriate to have two bridges with risk guarded by only one employee.
 Next to that the responsible engineers were blamed.

 Due to the drainage basin below the creek and the amount of possible precipitation during the monsoon season, the advice was to build additional culverts under the railway line.